NethServer/ns8-core/samba/README.md

 of Samba DCs through the Ldapproxy instance running on the local node; read the core documentation for more information about Ldapproxy.

+## Installation

+A Samba module instance is also an account provider.
+It must be installed with the specific `add-internal-provider` action:

+    api-cli run add-internal-provider --data '{"image":"ghcr.io/nethserver/samba:latest","node":1}'

 ## Provision